-1. First and foremost, children model what they see, so the teacher's inclusion and acceptance of different ideas, customs, and traditions helps them learn to accept and respect all.
+- First and foremost, children model what they see, so the teacher’s inclusion and acceptance of different ideas, customs, and traditions help them learn to accept and respect all.

-4. Visit to historic/cultural places such as museums with art and exhibits are a great way to learn about cultural heritage.
+- Visit historic/cultural places such as museums with art and exhibits are a great way to learn about cultural heritage.

 - Incorporating music from a variety of cultures during festival celebrations, featuring different types of instruments demonstrates the importance of music to many different cultures